 : We are also interested in motivated postdocs.
 Prospective postdocs are encouraged to send me an email with definite research questions, career goals and a CV.
 Postdocs with independent funding will be encouraged.

 The goal of Tammineni lab is to provide an environment where science can be done with free spirit.
-We are committed to train students, postdocs, and research technicians so that they can achieve what they deserve.
+We are committed to train students, postdocs, and research technicians towards their goals.
 We are open to discussions, collaborations and thrive on honesty and ethical values while pursuing science.